by Bruce Wells | Jul 28, 2025 | This Week in Petroleum History

 With initial production of 1,000 barrels of oil a day, the Texas Company No. 1 Dallas Wilson well revealed a new West Texas oilfield at Darst Creek in Guadalupe County, about five miles from the southwestern edge of the Luling oilfield.
 The field would be developed by Humble Oil and Refining (later Exxon), Gulf Production Company, Magnolia Petroleum (later Mobil), as well as the Texas Company (later Texaco).

-The Petroleum Museum of Midland, Texas, in 2019 erected a circa 1930 derrick used in the Darst Creek oilfield.
+The Petroleum Museum of Midland, Texas, erected in 2019 a circa 1930 derrick used in the Darst Creek oilfield.
 Photo courtesy the Petroleum Museum.

 By December 1931, the Darst Creek field produced more than 19.7 million barrels of oil from an average depth of 2,650 feet, according to a Humble Oil geologist, who noted that of the 291 wells drilled, just 19 were dry holes.
-The West Texas field also was among the first to operate under proration.
+The West Texas field was also among the first to operate under proration.

 July 19, 1915 – Petroleum powers Washers and Mowers